dwndland/Chapter.Net.WPF.Localization/README.md

 # Chapter.Net.WPF.Localization Library

 ## Overview
-Provides objects and helpers for an easy localization of the WPF application.
+Chapter.Net.WPF.Localization is a library that provides objects and helpers to simplify localization and dynamic language switching in WPF applications.

 ## Features
 - **Maintain current culture:** Use the Localizer to set and get the CurrentCulture and CurrentLanguage.